sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & λ = \overline{λ} - β \cdot \sum_{i \in I} \tag{14} \\
 \end{align}
 ```
-With the MCP defined, we can now derive the Equivalent Optimization problem  to solve the initital game {eq}`game inverse demand`.
-Remember here, that the KKT conditions of the EOP and the MCP have to be the same in order for the EOP to provide a solution to the initial problem.
-To derive the EOP we make use of the graphical interpretation of the problem show in {numref}`fig-inverse-demand`.
-Remember here, that the we proved that the Nash game is equivalent to the market-clearing problem faced by the market operator.
-Leveraging this, we can **derive the EOP to maximize the Social Welfare**.
-Based on {numref}`fig-inverse-demand-area` and the fact that the social welfare is the area under the supply and the demand curves we can say that :
+With the MCP defined, we can now derive the Equivalent Optimization problem to determine the equilibrium solution to the {eq}`game inverse demand`.
+Remember here, that the KKT conditions of the EOP have to match the MCP in order for the EOP to provide a solution to the initial problem.
+To derive the EOP, we make use of the graphical interpretation of the problem show in {numref}`fig-inverse-demand`.

+From the discussion above, we know that the Nash Game between suppliers and consumers in perfectly competitive electricity markets will maximize social welfare in that market.
+Hence, we can formulate a candidate EOP which aims to maximize social welfare.
+Based on {numref}`fig-inverse-demand-area` and the fact that  social welfare is the area between the demand and supply curve, social welfare can be computed as
 $$
 SW = (ABDE) - (ABC) - \text{Area of sketched polygon} = \overline{\lambda} \cdot \sum_{i} q^s_i - \frac{1}{2}\beta \sum_{i} \left(q^s_i\right)^2 - \sum_{i} VC_i \cdot q^s_i
 $$